 Applicants must be graduates of a dental degree program at a foreign institution which is not recognized by the Commission on Dental Accreditation of Canada.
 Applicants must be citizens of Canada or have permanent residency status (landed immigrant) on the date of application.

-Deadline - To start classes in August 2021, the deadline to apply is February 1, 2021.
+Deadline - To start classes in August 2022, the deadline to apply is February 1, 2022.
 The College of Dentistry accepts online applications only.
-The on-line application is available December 15 – February 1, 2021.
+The online application is available December 15, 2021 – February 1, 2022.

 A non-refundable application fee in the amount of $250 CAD is required and MUST be paid online via credit card at the time the application is submitted.
 The application fee may be paid by Visa, MasterCard or Discover.